vern3432/CSC2620_PF_Holtzman_Ouellette_Varano/README.md

 # CSC2620_PF_Holtzman_Ouellette_Varano
-Final Project  for Object Oriented Design
+Final Project for CSC 2620 Object-Oriented Design by Sean Ouellette, Seth Holtzman, and Aidan Varano.

 We created a Java application to play chess over a network using a TCP connection to a central server.
 The clients use a GUI in order to play the game.